indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 If you ask three people to describe DevOps, you'll get four different answers.
 Sometimes, developers doing operations work is branded as DevOps.
-Others say it's about automation of infrastructure and deployments.
+Others say it's about the automation of infrastructure and deployments.
 Occasionally, you can see that DevOps is a modern title for sysadmins.
 We can see that the term has a *buzzword* status.
 So what's the truth then?